Documentation

 JOPA

-Here, we define two env variables: $title
+Here, we define two env variables: $title and $content (names are

-is defined with multiline
+arbitrary), but $content is defined with multiline helper that

-utility (which you should install
+passes text through markdown utility (which you should install

 independently) to generate HTML content.
-Notice << 'JOPA'
+Notice << 'JOPA' on the line

-at the very end.
+with multiline call and JOPA at the very end.
 These are so-called

 "heredocs" and in bash to define multiline strings.
 You can read about